 Kristen Strezo is a fighter, a social justice advocate, a single mom, a former punk rock singer, a co-chair of the Somerville Commission for Women, a journalist and a proud Somerville resident.
 She has always been grateful for the sacrifices her family made to give her a better life and it has lead her to serve her community.
 Running for Councilor at Large in Somerville is the next step in Kristen’s service.

 Born on the South Side of Chicago, Kristen is the descendent of factory workers.
 Her grandfather led his co-workers as union president of his factory.
 Her grandmother worked gluing eyeballs onto plastic snowmen.
 Kristen knew through her grandfather’s experience the importance of standing up for working families and defending just causes.
 If the union was on strike, money grew tight.
 She knew that keeping afloat meant knowing that they stood stronger together and that their community was always there for support.

 Those hard-earned lessons instilled how vital it was to stand up for issues important to her.
 She formed a popular Chicago feminist punk band while studying community activism in college.
 She graduated with honors from DePaul University in 2006 with a degree in Women’s Studies and Communications.

 Grad school brought Kristen and her family to New England in 2012.
-Along for the journey was Kristen’s grandmother, Grace—now in her late eighties—who was living with her.
+Along for the journey was Kristen’s grandmother, Grace—now in her early nineties—who was living with her.
 “Home was wherever Grandma was.
 She took care of me when I was younger and needed her.
 It was now time for me to return that devotion,” she said of her choice to open her home to Grace.

 While in grad school, Kristen interned at Harvard Magazine, gave birth to her second child and advocated as a full-time caregiver for her preschooler and her grandmother.
 She earned her degree from Harvard University, extension in 2015 and won Harvard’s commencement speech prize; her speech describing the unique needs of Sandwich Generation families.